luatil/crossword-solver/README.md

 But even though a sequence of horizontal and vertical plays is all that is required to describe a game.
 We keep a variation on the matrix type representation above.
-This is done such that we can build an adjacency matrix ???? adjacency list of the intersection between horizontal and vertical moves.
-Reducing the amount of comparisons we need to make.
+This is done such that we can build an adjacency list of the intersection between horizontal and vertical moves.
-But the specifics are better explained in the implementation section.
+Reducing the amount of comparisons we need to make for each move.

 The general idea of the solution is to implement a backtracking algorithm.
 That tries a play, and proceeds with the intersecting plays if they are possible, and backtracks if they are not.